tousif101/C--WebSockets/README.txt

-HELLO WELCOME USER TO GHETTO WHATSAPP:
+HELLO WELCOME USER TO WHATSAPP 2.0:

 Please do a dotnet run and go to localhost:5000/login.html You will be prompted to put in username.